kangas/portfolio/MattKangas_Resume_2017.markdown

 Madison Logic is a B2B Marketing Technology company based in NYC with a division in Ireland.
 Total company headcount is 160.

-I oversaw a team of 14 engineers in NYC, 22 in India (via subcontractor).
+I lead a team of 14 engineers in NYC, 22 in India (via subcontractor).
 Our technology stack runs entirely on AWS.
 Our modern stack is Node.js leveraging AWS services; legacy stack is C# on Windows VMs.

 - Launched "Order Management" (OM) initiative to automate order processing workflows that consisted of 150 manual steps.
 Wrote initial codebase in Node.js 6.
 - Designed new "CRM Integration" API connecting to client Salesforce instances.